ra3xdh/qucs_s-help/source/RF.rst

 ------------------------------------------------------------------
-Chapter 13.
 RF simulation with Ngspice, Xyce and SPICE OPUS
 ------------------------------------------------------------------

-13.1 Introduction to capabilities
+Introduction to capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The original motivation behind the development of Qucs was the need for an open source
 RF circuit simulator which was freely available to all interested in RF and microwave